-- Satifying the Writing Skills Test (WST) is a prerequisite for all 100W courses and a pre- or corequisite for all SJSU Studies (upper division GE) courses. - The WST requirement cannot be waived. - Be sure you have finished English 001A and English 001B, or equivalent courses. - High WST scores may also be used to waive the required Written Communication II course (100W).
+- A satisfactory score on the Writing Skills Test (WST) is required prior to enrollment in Written Communication II (100W courses) and all SJSU Studies (advanced general education, Areas R, S, and V) courses.
+To make timely progress to their degree, students should register for, and take, the first available WST they can after passing English 1A and 1B (or equivalents). - The WST requirement cannot be waived. - Be sure you have finished English 001A and English 001B, or equivalent courses. - High WST scores may also be used to waive the required Written Communication II course (100W).
 Some majors do not permit waiving of 100W no matter what score the student receives on the WST.
 Individual score reports explain each student's status.